bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Rename metal to steel, wood to oak.
-* Make waitingThoughtSinging bennettCouch room.
-    * Have single shared style for thoughtAmy as well.

 * Note in comments which cube hslas and scss styles match.

 # Animation desired behaviour